ratio-dd/medication_inventory/doc/DB_design.md

 - med_id: Foreign key from medication table.
 1 to 1
 - remaining_quantity: quantity count in minimal unit. e.g. 50 tablet
 - location: as name.
 May have a unique location *Fridge*
 - unit_type: don't have idea of whether I use this column or not.
-Need futher design
+Need further design

 ## med_schedule
 - schedule_id: PK